 In his defense, Dr. Drikes felt like he'd invested five months helping us develop reasoned, thoughtful and cohesive arguments.
 And when someone tried to plead a case using weak excuses and personal convictions instead of facts and evidence like he taught us, he got frustrated.
 After slamming his fists on his desk and shaking his head, he'd scream: "Your logic is moronic!"

 I can only assume the lawyers for the state of Utah never took a debate class from Dr. Drikes.
 Because if they had, surely their reasoning for defending the state's ban on gay marriage would be less moronic.

 When the Supreme Court deemed the key parts of the federal Defense of Marriage Act (DOMA) unconstitutional in June, it paved the way for gay couples across the country to enjoy the same federal rights and benefits as opposite-sex married couples.
-It also paved the way for a lawsuit recently filed by three same-sex couples against the state of Utah, claiming the state's ban on gay marriage is unconstitutional.

 The outcome of this lawsuit is for a judge to decide.
 But as far as the state's argument for upholding the ban, I can only say, the logic is moronic.